 Contents of Conversion Research for eCommerce website:

-Conversion Research Step 1: Heuristic Analysis and website walkthroughs
+Step 1: Heuristic Analysis and website walkthroughs

 When starting to optimize for conversions, it’s best to begin by understanding the user’s experience on the website.
 To begin the conversion research process, we start with the website walkthroughs and heuristic analysis.
 This step helps to familiarize with the website architecture, URL structure and map out the “problem areas” which are afterward validated or invalidated using data.
 Heuristic analysis serves as an input for creating hypothesis.